 The Quality and Outcomes Framework (QOF) is a voluntary annual reward and incentive programme for all GP surgeries in England, detailing practice achievement results.
 It is not about performance management but resourcing and then rewarding good practice.

 The QOF contains three main components, known as domains.
 The three domains are: Clinical; Public Health and Public Health – Additional Services.
 Each domain consists of a set of achievement measures, known as indicators, against which practices score points according to their level of achievement.
 The 2018/19 QOF measured achievement against 77 indicators; practices scored points based on achievement against each indicator, up to a maximum of 559 points.

 - Clinical: consists of 65 indicators across 19 clinical areas (e.g. chronic kidney disease, heart failure, hypertension) worth up to a maximum of 435 points.

 - Public health: consists of seven indicators (worth up to 97 points) across four clinical areas – blood pressure, cardiovascular disease – primary prevention, obesity 18+ and smoking 15+.

-NHS Digital has developed online database to allow patients and the public easy access to the latest annual QOF points as an indication of how well surgery is doing.
-NHS Digital is working to make information more relevant and accessible to patients and the public, regulators, health and social care professionals and policy makers, leading to improvements in knowledge and efficiency.
+NHS Digital has developed an online database to allow patients and the public easy access to the latest annual QOF points as an indication of how well the surgery is doing.
+NHS Digital is working to make information more relevant and accessible to patients and the public, regulators, health and social care professionals and policymakers, leading to improvements in knowledge and efficiency.

-More information about QOF follow link here: www.qof.ic.nhs.uk
+For more information about QOF follow this link here: www.qof.ic.nhs.uk

 To see our latest CQC report please click here